 Education Requirements for Cybersecurity Jobs

+Many cybersecurity jobs require formal training and education.
 CyberSeek breaks down education requirements and shows the percentage of online job listings requiring either less than a bachelor's degree, a bachelor's degree or a graduate degree.

-In contrast, a cybersecurity engineer is on the advanced-level career track, so if you’re interested in a career as such, you should know that 89 percent of job openings require higher education.
-In fact, 67 percent of cybersecurity engineer postings require a bachelor’s degree and 23 percent require a graduate degree.
+In contrast, a cybersecurity engineer is on the advanced-level career track, so if you’re interested in a career as such, you should know that over 50% of job openings require higher education.
+In fact, 76% of cybersecurity engineer postings require a bachelor’s degree and 23% require a graduate degree.

 IT Certifications in Cybersecurity

-- The CompTIA Cybersecurity Career Pathway: With CompTIA A+, CompTIA Network+, CompTIA Security+, CompTIA Cybersecurity Analyst (CySA+), CompTIA PenTest+ and CompTIA Advanced Security Practitioner (CASP), the CompTIA Cybersecurity Career Pathway helps technical specialists achieve cybersecurity mastery, from beginning to end.
+- The CompTIA Cybersecurity Career Pathway: With CompTIA A+, CompTIA Network+, CompTIA Security+, CompTIA Cybersecurity Analyst (CySA+), CompTIA PenTest+ and CompTIA Advanced Security Practitioner (CASP+), the CompTIA Cybersecurity Career Pathway helps technical specialists achieve cybersecurity mastery, from beginning to end.

 - Certified Information Systems Security Professional (CISSP): CISSP is an advanced-level cybersecurity certification put out by (ISC)2.
 It focuses on cybersecurity management skills.